-Anthony P. Jansz, age 50, served as Chairman of the Australian Institute of Weight Control (AIWC), the largest network of bariatric surgery clinics in Australia and a collaboration partner with respect to our commercialization efforts in Australia, from 2008 to March 2011.
+Anthony P. Jansz, age 53, has served as one of our directors since May 2011.
+Mr. Jansz served as Chairman of the Australian Institute of Weight Control ("AIWC"), the largest network of bariatric surgery clinics in Australia and a collaboration partner with respect to our commercialization efforts in Australia, from 2008 to March 2011.
 Mr. Jansz is also a director and shareholder of IWC, the Sydney based clinic of the AIWC, and a director and major shareholder of The Medical Finance Company, which provides finance programs for patients undertaking bariatric procedures in Australia.
-From 2000 to 2005, Mr. Jansz served as a Managing Director for The Carlyle Group where he established Carlyle's Venture and

-Growth Capital funds in Asia.
+From 2000 to 2005, Mr. Jansz served as a Managing Director for The Carlyle Group where he established Carlyle's Venture and Growth Capital funds in Asia.
 From 1995 to 1998, Mr. Jansz worked for Intel Corporation in several management positions across Australia, New Zealand and Asia, and from 1998 to 2000, Mr. Jansz served as Director, Corporate Business Development for Intel Capital where he established and oversaw investment teams and country investment strategies throughout Asia and sat on a number of investment company boards.
-Prior joining to Intel, Mr. Jansz spent many years working in the information technology industry at Compaq Computer, Borland International, ComputerLand and Tandy Corporation.
+Prior to joining Intel, Mr. Jansz spent many years working in the information technology industry at Compaq Computer, Borland International, ComputerLand and Tandy Corporation.

-Areas of Relevant Experience: Mr. Jansz's experience and connections with bariatric surgery clinics in Australia where we plan to begin commercialization of the Maestro System, as well as his extensive management and investment experience with U.S. companies in Australia and Asia, makes him well-suited to serve as a member of the Board of Directors.
+Areas of Relevant Experience: Mr. Jansz's experience and connections with bariatric surgery clinics in Australia where we have begun commercialization of the Maestro Rechargeable System, as well as his extensive management and investment experience with U.S. companies in Australia and Asia, makes him well-suited to serve as a member of the Board of Directors.

-Jon T. Tremmel, age 64, has served as one of our directors since January 2009.
+Jon T. Tremmel, age 67, has served as one of our directors since January 2009.
 Mr. Tremmel has been retired and acting as an independent consultant since 2007.
 Over the course of his career at Medtronic, Inc., Mr. Tremmel served in a variety of senior management positions, including President of the Neurological Division from 2003 to 2007, President of the Physio Control Division, President of the Tachyarrhythmia Management Division and President of the Interventional Vascular Division.
 Mr. Tremmel currently serves on the board of Cyberonics, Inc., a publicly-held company that designs, develops and markets implantable medical devices for the treatment of epilepsy and other debilitating neurological disorders, and a number of corporate and civic organizations.